Curriculum

 • Level 19-25: Semantic categories organized by subject-matter.
 Starting from common categories like animals and food, the lessons progress to more specialized categories like economics, politics, astronomy, and medicine.

-Altogether, the courses contain over 1,100 lessons that cover over 18,000 unique words.
+Altogether, the word courses contain over 1,100 lessons that cover over 18,000 unique words.

-After each word course follows a course that asks the student to read and write sentences that include the words introduced in the previous lesson.
+After each word course follows a course that asks the student to read and write sentences that include the words introduced in the corresponding word course.
 For example, after a course that introduced words like "mom", "their", "bought", and "bottle", the corresponding sentence course will include sentences like "Their mom brought dinner.", "I bought three bottles.", etc. As the curriculum progresses, the sentences also increase in syntactic complexity to gently introduce students to more complex structures in preparation for reading real texts.

 The final stage of the curriculum introduces writing.
 After each level of text courses, a writing course is interleaved.
-The courses do not ask students to perform writing tasks, but rather show students how excellent writers solve tasks at the sentence and paragraph level.
+Because the engine that powers Pictures Are For Babies requires repeatable exercises with clearly defined answers, the lessons do not ask students to perform writing tasks, but rather show students how excellent writers solve tasks at the sentence and paragraph level.
 Whenever possible, the tasks are based on the texts read in the previous stage.

 Tasks Outside the Program's Scope🔗